 - Specimens must be shipped overnight (or hand couriered)

 - Specimens should arrive Monday through Friday

-- Specimens must remain cold (on frozen ice packs – NO wet ice) or frozen (on dry ice) during shipment and upon arrival in the laboratory
+- Specimens must remain cold (on frozen ice packs – NO wet ice) or frozen on dry ice (suggested minimum weight 2 kg or 5 lbs of dry ice) during shipment and upon arrival in the laboratory

 - Specimens must be accompanied by either a hand written Infectious Disease Requisition (IDR) or an electronically generated and printed Remote Order Requisition.